Machine Learning Force Fields: Best practices and Pitfalls

 \subsection{Choosing an appropriate ML method}

 Several different variants of ML-FFs have been discussed in Section~\ref{subsec:combining_ml_and_chemistry} and many more are described in the literature.
-Although all these methods can be applied to construct ML-FFs for any chemical system, some methods might be more promising than others depending on the very situation.
+Although all these methods can be applied to construct ML-FFs for any chemical system, some methods might be more promising than others for certain tasks.
 For researchers who want to apply ML methods to a specific problem for the first time, the abundance of different models to choose from may be overwhelming and it might be difficult to find an appropriate choice.

 In the following, possible applications of ML-FFs are broadly categorized based on simple questions about the task at hand.
 For each case, advantages and disadvantages of individual models are discussed to provide help and guidance to the reader for identifying an appropriate model for their use case.